openstack/openstack-manuals/doc/cli-reference/source/index.rst

    the command set for the various APIs together in a single shell with a uniform command structure.

+   Presently,
+   Data Processing service (sahara),
+   Identity service (keystone),
-   Presently, Identity service (keystone) and Messaging service (zaqar) only use the OpenStackClient command set.
+   and Messaging service (zaqar)
+   only use the OpenStackClient command set.

    For more information about OpenStackClient and the command list,